Capstone Project | Explained step by step with examples

 Chapter 1 is the introduction:

 The purpose for the research should not be a mystery: begin the section with a one-sentence research problem statement that includes the variables studied.
-Follow the purpose of the research with a description of the background and significance of the problem.
+Follow the purpose of the research with a description of the background and the significance of the problem.
 Include the impact of the problem at the location where the research will be taking place and three or four research questions.

 Chapter 2, the literature review: